luislois/SportsMinder-Frontend/README.md

 # SportsMinder Frontend

-TFG proyect
+**TFG Project**

-The frontend is built using React, offering a responsive and intuitive user interface.
-This document provides an overview of the key features and components, along with setup instructions and related links.
+The SportsMinder frontend is built using React, offering a responsive and intuitive user interface.
+This document provides an overview of the key features, setup instructions, and related links.

 ## Table of Contents
 1. [Overview](#overview)